Qarj/WebImblaze/MANUAL.md

 Pages with forms will have a `method="post" action="Some/Destination"` in the html.
 This helps WebImblaze identify which page in its cache to get the appropriate information from.

-You can enable the debug output of this feature by doing a replace all on wi.pl: Replace `#autosub_debug ` with nothing or just spaces.

 ## Pass/Fail Criteria

 ### Verifications